rosschapman/internetross/blog.md

 Sort of.

 Then something nags at me looking at this code.
 It's subtle, but there's a risky assumption embedded here.
-Inside the interior `if-then` branch under the conditional expression `activatedCount === 0`, we are sending a sequence of two distinct *mutative* notifications to our data store; moreover, the second depends on the first to complete successfully.
+Inside the interior `if-then` branch under the conditional expression `hasNoActivated`, we are sending a sequence of two distinct *mutative* notifications to our data store; moreover, the second depends on the first to complete successfully.
 Now, we might test this code in the browser and it works every time.
 Our tests pass.

 But.